Hello folks,

 Finally, let’s check if the advanced settings are reset back to their default values.

-Please note that this can apply to Windows Server 2012, Windows 8 and later OS.
+Please note that this applies to Windows Server 2012 R2, Windows 10, and later operating systems.

 For more information about Reset-NetAdapterAdvancedProperty cmdlet, please check Microsoft documentation here.